 song actually says, much less means.
 Who can properly interpret its half-mumbled, half-sung

 lyrics?
 The most comprehensible part of this alleged "song" remains its guitar

 solo.
 It might be an innocent song about "having to go" to Jamaica, or it might

 be an demonic call to destroy all that is innocent and holy.
-If anyone knows the
+If anyone truly knows, they are not telling.

 "In A Gadda Di Vida" by Iron Butterfly runs a close second in this